 Ukraine's economy is showing significant resilience.
 Following the economic contraction of almost 29% in 2022, real GDP expanded by a higher-than-expected 5.3% in 2023.
-The economy's strong performance was underpinned by supportive fiscal policy bolstered by international and aid, robust agricultural output.
-Investment expanded markedly, although from a very low base, while private consumption grew by 6.1%. supported by easing inflation and some improvement in the labour market conditions.
+The economy's strong performance was underpinned by supportive fiscal policy bolstered by international aid, and robust agricultural output.
+Investment expanded markedly, although from a very low base, while private consumption grew by 6.1%, supported by easing inflation and some improvement in the labour market conditions.
 In early 2024, economic activity has remained dynamic, with a notable increase in goods exports, after Ukraine regained control of a shipping corridor in the Black Sea.
-However, increased attacks on energy infrastructure in the first half of 2024 destroyed about 50% of energy production capacity, disrupting economic activity.
+However, increased attacks on energy infrastructure in the first half of 2024 destroyed about 50% of energy production capacity. disrupting economic activity.
 However, efforts to rebuild damaged infrastructure and increase electricity import capacity have gathered pace.
 Beyond the war, Ukraine's economy continues to suffer from an unfavourable business environment, a declining working-age population, and reliance on agriculture and low value-added sectors with limited potential for productivity gains.

 The current account returned to a deficit in 2023 after a record surplus in 2022.

-The current account returned to a 5.2% deficit in 2023 due to a widening trade deficit (imports of goods increased while exports were held back by bottlenecks) and a declining income balance (driven by a decrease in international grants, which have been replaced by loans).
+The current account returned to a 5.2% deficit in 2023 due to a widening trade deficit (imports of goods increased while exports were held back bottlenecks) and а declining income decrease balance (driven bγ а international grants, which have been replaced by loans).
 Higher reinvested earnings by firms, which have gradually adapted to the war context, also worsened the current account.
 Strong external financing inflows continued, mostly from international partners strengthened gross international reserves, which stood at USD 37.2 billion in July 2024, or 4.8 months of imports.

 Inflation eased substantially in 2023 and 2024, after peaking in 2022.
 The decline in inflation was driven by several factors, including: lower food prices due to strong harvests in 2023, reduced external price pressures, a tight monetary policy, increased confidence in the national currency, and the complete cessation of monetary financing.
 As a result, inflation returned to its pre-war target in early 2024.
-This enabled the NBU to cut the key policy rate by a cumulative international debt markets and relies on domestic financial markets (at the cost of high interest rates) and foreign assistance to address its financing needs.
+This enabled the NBU to cut the key policy rate by a cumulative 1200 basis points since July 2023 and introduce a managed float system in October 2023.

+Public finances deteriorated further in 2023.
+After a sizeable increase to 16.1% of GDP in 2022 (25.4% of GDP excluding grants), the fiscal deficit widened further to 20.3% of GDP in 2023 (27.1% of GDP excluding grants), largely driven by a hike in defence expenditure and weak tax revenues.
+Ukraine continues to lack access to international debt markets and relies on domestic financial markets (at the cost of high interest rates) and foreign assistance to address its financing needs.
 As a result, public debt increased to 84.4% of GDP in 2023.
 The agreement to restructure private debt with bondholders, reached in August 2024 following a two-year payment freeze, is estimated to relief Ukraine of USD 22.75 billion in debt-service payments by 2033 (over 75% reduction).
-This marks a significant step towards ensuring the sustainability of public finances.
-The transparency of public finances has improved, although the publication of some budget documentation is limited and access restricted, such as for General Government fiscal data.
+This marks a significant step towards ensuring sustainability of public finances.
+The transparency of public finances has improved. although the publication some budget documentation is limited and access restricted, General such as for Government fiscal data.

-1200 basis points since July 2023 and introduce a managed float system in October 2023.

-Public finances deteriorated further in 2023.
-After a sizeable increase to 16.1% of GDP in 2022 (25.4% of GDP excluding grants), the fiscal deficit widened further to 20.3% of GDP in 2023 (27.1% of GDP excluding grants), largely driven by a hike in defence expenditure and weak tax revenues.
-Ukraine continues to lack access to